-METHODOLOGY: This is a prospective, cross-sectional study carried out in the medical department of Civil Hospital Karachi from May 2021 to April 2022.
-One hundred ninety-seven confirmed cases of Cirrhosis from either gender over 18 years of age without malignancy, HIV infection, or Psychiatric/Neurological diseases were enrolled using convenient sampling.
+METHODOLOGY: This prospective, cross-sectional study was carried out in the medical department of Civil Hospital Karachi from May 2021 to April 2022.
+One hundred ninety-seven confirmed cases of Cirrhosis from either gender over 18 years of age without malignancy, HIV infection, or Psychiatric/ Neurological diseases were enrolled using convenient sampling.
 The SF-LDQOL instrument assessed HRQOL, summarizing overall disease-targeted HRQOL (0 to 100), where a higher score shows good HRQOL or otherwise.
-HRQOL was correlated with various sociodemographic factors and the severity of liver cirrhosis.

-RESULTS: Using SPSS version 23, the SF-LDQOL score was 44 $\pm$ 7.3.
-The severity of liver cirrhosis by (Child Turcotte Pugh) CTP-A correlated weakly (-0.1294), while CTP B and CTP C strongly correlated with SF-LDQOL scores (-0.9894 and -0.9912), respectively.
+RESULTS: Using SPSS version 23, the SF-LDQOL score was 44±7.3.
+The severity of liver cirrhosis by CTP-A correlated weakly (-0.1294), while CTP B and CTP C strongly correlated with SF-LDQOL scores (-0.9894 and -0.9912), respectively.
 The p-value for CTP A (0.705) is insignificant; however, for CTP B and C (p < 0.00001 & p < 0.00001) is significant.
 Demographically, the age and income status correlated strongly to SF-LDQOL scores, displaying considerable p-values (p <0.00001 and p < 0.00001).

-CONCLUSION: Most patients had compromised HRQOL as assessed by well-validated and more disease-specific tool SF-LDQOL score.
+CONCLUSION: Most patients had compromised HRQOL as assessed by well-validated and more disease -specific tool SF-LDQOL score.
 HRQOL correlated positively with the severity of Cirrhosis by applying CTP and Model of end-stage liver disease (MELD) scoring.
 Sociodemographic parameters of age and income status also correlated well with HRQOL.

-KEYWORDS: Cirrhosis of the liver, Child Turcotte Pugh, Model of end-stage liver disease, Health-related quality of life,
+KEYWORDS: Cirrhosis of the liver, Child Turcotte Pugh, Model of end-stage liver disease, Health-related quality of life.